 Rationale

 For a long time it has been considered that the basic reason of sleep disturbance is due to depression and anxiety.
 Obesity is such a syndrome that is highly created by the synergy of a combination of the genital, a nutritious, the style of living & some contingent factors.
 In presenting research the level of sleep disturbance social interaction anxiety and body shape among obese have been examined.
 In this study it has been elaborated the association between general sleep disturbance & social interaction anxiety on the implications of body mass index.
 Purpose of the research was to check the relationship of general sleep disturbance and social interaction anxiety, and also to check the mediating effect of body shape.

+(add indeginous study as well)

+(add recent studies in introduction of recent back five years)

+(Mentioned objective and hypotheses of the study)

 Methods

 Participant

-In order to obtain a sample for current research, sample consisting of total 211 males and females of age range 20 to 55 years.
-Questionnaires were administered on the obesed individuals of southern Punjab..
+In order to obtain a sample for current research, sample consisting of total 211 males and females (separate the number of gender and mean age of the participant) of age range 20 to 55 years.
+Questionnaires were administered on the obese individuals of southern Punjab.(inclusion exculsion criteria of the participant).
 All contributors were well informed about the purpose of the study and were insured about the confidentiality of information.
 Purposive Convenient sampling was used for collection of data.

 Instruments